TechsCode-Team/UltraMotdWiki/features/timers.md

 <br>

 # Settings
-The **Timers and Intervals** feature has many settings that will be listed and described in detail below.
+The **Timers** feature has many settings that will be listed and described in detail below.
 <br>

 - `Set The Name`